jlbethel/Shoes/README.md

 ##Description

-An app that allows users to add stylists to a database via a webpagshoe brands to different shoe stores.
+An app that allows users to create shoe brands and create shoe stores.
+The app has the ability to assign and remove brands from shoe stores.

 ##Setup